microsoft/dstoolkit-ai-ux/gallery/README.md

 - Add the name of the `yml` file to the `demo_configs/.order` file in the position you'd like it to appear
 - Create a pull request

-# [COMING SOON] Hosting your demo in ACR and adding it to the gallery
+## [COMING SOON] Hosting your demo in an ACR and adding it to the gallery